TL;DR

 Whether the lead comes from HomeAdvisor, Angi, ProFix, or a Facebook neighborhood group, the same five checks apply.

 - Verify the state license.
-Search Ohio eLicense or use the ProFix verification tool.
+Start with the official state board for the trade.
+In Ohio, search Ohio eLicense or use the ProFix verification tool.
 The license type must match the work.

 - Confirm insurance directly.
 A certificate of insurance, emailed from the insurer or agent.
 Not a photocopy.

 - Look at permits, not just stars.
-Use the permit leaderboards to see who pulls permits in your county.
+Use the permit leaderboards to review covered Ohio county and city permit data.

 - Cross-check reviews across platforms.
 Read the most recent reviews on two independent platforms before you call.